confluentinc/data-mesh-demo/README.md

   ```sh
   confluent login --save
   ```

+* NOTE: You must ensure you remain logged into Confluent Cloud.
+If you log out during the setup process, you will need to set your default environment and cluster

 * If you want to create a new Data Mesh on Confluent Cloud as well as build and run the demo, this command creates Confluent Cloud resources, including an environment, Apache Kafka cluster,